 1. Research

 The first step in any onboarding process is to conduct research.
-When onboarding vendors, you should conduct thorough research of all available options in the market.
+When onboarding vendors, you should thoroughly research all available options in the market.
 It could come from recommendations from members of your organization, finding vendors online, or listening to sales pitches.

 2. Sending Out Proposals